-To translate Fig. 5 into Fig. 6, it is useful to process each line of information, one at a time, from top to bottom (i.e. from left-most deletion to right-most deletion).
-I've started the process in the figure shown to the right.
+To translate Benzer's Fig. 5 into Fig. 6, it is useful to process each line of information, one at a time, from top to bottom (i.e. from left-most deletion to right-most deletion).
+I've started the process in my Fig. 6.
 Fig. 5 tells me that mutant H23 can not make viable recombinants with any of the other mutants.
 Therefore its deletion must overlap with all the others.
 To represent this, I drew a line, representing the length of the deletion, starting at the left-most point.
 I'm certain of the left boundary, because it's the first gene in dictionary order, but I'm not certain of the right boundary.
 It is possible that other deletions extend beyond the end of the H23 deletion.
 I've represented this uncertainty with a dashed line.

 Now on to the second line, representing mutant 184.
 Fig. 5 tells me that it is the second in dictionary order.
-Therefore, it may
+Therefore, it may begin at the same left boundary as H23, but